 Value investors will always look for opportunities where in the long run, the company can generate ROEs more than its cost of capital.
 In all these cases, you will find the company’s book value always less than the market price i.e. high price to book ratio.

 Please note, this ratio will not tell you whether the return is due to high profit margins or due to effective use of assets or due to financial leverage.
 As a value investor you need to analyse ROE.
 For instance, investors can not know the impact of a company’s debt on its future profitability from the return on equity ratio.

 To increase Return on equity, management can do followings;

 - Improve profitability as return on equity can decrease with lower profit margin.
 This means, management has to squeeze profit out of each dollar of sales.

 - Manage expenses.

-- Use company’s assets more effectively to generate sales.
+- Use the company’s assets more effectively to generate sales.

 - Implement a better capital structure to use debt more effectively.
-For instance if company has obtained fund and getting return higher than the interest cost, then it will make a positive contribution to the return on equity.
+For instance if a company has obtained funds and is getting a return higher than the interest cost, then it will make a positive contribution to the return on equity.

-- Manage inventory effectively as increase in it can reduce the return on equity.
+- Manage inventory effectively as an increase in it can reduce the return on equity.

 Do not get confused with Return on assets (ROA).